YerlanTuraly/AAE2004-group-9/README.md

 ![IMG-20221115-WA0012](https://user-images.githubusercontent.com/116084608/202359563-2667faf4-3fb6-4e07-82d9-8d3c5f02d860.jpg)

-Evene if the previous codes probably calculate the best x value and hence the best area for fitting jet stream area, the code itself will not work, since it will take only the first value x, which is 10, and put it in all formulas without consideration of other values.
+Even if the previous codes probably calculate the best x value and hence the best area for fitting jet stream area, the code itself will not work, since it will take only the first value x, which is 10, and put it in all formulas without consideration of other values.
 It is why we have to add this part to make it elaborate.
-At that part, we mention j range from bestx and bestx+5 that are revealed from previous code, so now it is chooses best area for et stream basing on best x value.
+At that part, we mention j range from bestx and bestx + 5 that are revealed from previous code, so now it chooses best area for the jet stream basing on the best x value.

 ![IMG-20221115-WA0013](https://user-images.githubusercontent.com/116084608/202359649-d8b52aa5-c71e-4d18-9b4d-a004f1dabca9.jpg)

 Even though, just adding codes will not make programme work since we have not put js_x and js_y with x at the "a_star" and "rx, ry, costapth" content in the code.
 Without putting them, programme could not proceed all calculations at the output since it has no such command.
-However, changing this part which is showed in the screenshot, we make coding to include jet-stream too in the whole process.
+However, changing this part which is showed in the screenshot, we are making our programme to include jet-stream too in the whole process.

 <p align="right">(<a href="#readme">back to top</a>)</p>